2012–2014 Romanian protests against shale gas

-The 2012–2014 Romanian protests against shale gas are an ongoing series of protests in major Romanian cities against exploitation of shale gas through controversial method of hydraulic fracturing.
-The main causes of these protests are the pollution of groundwater and environment, but also the threat of generating earthquakes.
-The protesters claim the resignation of Prime Minister Victor Ponta, because he suddenly changed his position on the project.
-Before the electoral campaign of 2012, he opposed shale drilling, and today he supports it with any risks, on the grounds that Romania's energy independence is a national project.
+The 2012–2014 Romanian protests against shale gas were a series of protests in major Romanian cities against exploitation of shale gas through controversial method of hydraulic fracturing.
+The main causes of these protests were the pollution of groundwater and environment, but also the threat of generating earthquakes.
+The protesters claimed the resignation of Prime Minister Victor Ponta, because he suddenly changed his position on the project.
+Before the electoral campaign of 2012, he opposed shale drilling, but after he supported it with any risks, on the grounds that Romania's energy independence is a national project.

 The protests began with peaceful movements against shale drilling organized on social networking websites.
 The protests degenerated in fierce clashes between law enforcers and demonstrators, with dozens of people injured on both sides.
 According to different sources, these are the most violent events in Romania since the 2012 anti-presidential protests.

 Background

 Potential reserves of shale gas

 The U.S. Energy Information Administration estimates that Romania has technically recoverable shale gas reserves (undiscovered, that could be accessed with existing technology) of 51,000 cubic feet, namely 1,444 billion cubic meters.
 According to the EIA report, Romania ranks third in EU shale gas reserves, after Poland (4,190 billion cubic meters) and France (3,879 billion cubic meters).
 This quantity could cover the national consumption of gas for 100 years.

 A study by the Romanian National Committee of World Energy Council shows that Romania has a high potential for shale gas discoveries in the Eastern Carpathians, the Moldavian Platform, the Bârlad Plateau and the Romanian Plain, with its expansion of Southern Dobruja.